We've all got that one friend who only bleeds lightly for 2 days and then they’re done for the month. Frustrating isn't it?

 The birth control injection or implant and period length

 The hormonal implant is a tiny tube that is placed underneath the skin in the arm.
 The tube releases progesterone which inhibits the pituitary gland, to stop the ovaries from releasing an egg.
 The most common side effect of the implant is light and irregular bleeding .

 The injection contains progesterone and is given every 3 months.
-The injection stops the ovaries from releasing an egg and thickens the fluid at the top of the womb.
+The injection stops the ovaries from releasing an egg and thickens the cervical mucus.
 The injection can cause irregular bleeding and may happen during the first few months of having the injection, but this may settle down as you have more injections .

 The IUD and period length